 A Smooth Landing

 In Egypt, our balloon landing was very unpleasant so I was feeling very nervous about touching down.
 Mr Fluskey had the benefit of a normal landing in the UK so he soothed my jangling nerves with lots of kind words.
 To be honest, I feel pretty silly now as the landing was just fine.
 We made for one spot but the balloon sped up a little so Göksel decided to carry on for the next bluff.

 The Turquaz Balloons review support vehicles raced along the roads below us, eager to be at the landing site to greet us.

 We all bent down in the basket, in the position we had been shown; hands clinging onto the leather holds and necks back and braced against the padded basket interior.
 I was deep-breathing but everyone else seemed super calm.

 We bumped lightly and then briefly dragged along the floor before coming to a standstill.
 The basket wobbled slightly as the balloon couldn’t decide whether to tip us over or not.
-We stayed upright and to my total delight, Göksel then flew the balloon onto the trailer.
+We stayed upright and to my total delight, Göksel then delicately flew the balloon from the ground onto the trailer.
 What skills that chap has.

 All too soon, we were back in the minibus and heading back to town and to our second breakfast of the day.

 There are a plethora of options in Cappadocia, so why should you choose Turquaz Balloons?